 Jorge Soler: 48 Home Runs in 2019

-As of this writing, Jorge Soler just took his talents to South Beach to become the Miami Marlins’ newest power source, but that didn’t happen before he made his mark elsewhere.
-The right-handed hitter has finished with an OPS higher than .900 in just one season, which was indeed 2019 when he posted a .922 mark in Kansas City.
+Jorge Soler has finished with an OPS higher than .900 in just one season.
+That was indeed 2019 when he posted a .922 mark in Kansas City.
 His 48 homers also marked the first time he hit more than 20 in one campaign.

 While Soler’s power production looked even when comparing his first half (23 homers, 59 RBI) to the second half (25 homers, 58 RBI), his OPS spiked by more than 200 points, going from .805 to 1.076.
 His OPS progressively got better each month following a slow-ish start.
 Here’s how it read from April to September: .765, .808, .827, .954, 1.079, and 1.136.
 He also slugged 20 of his 48 homers in August and September alone.

-To get more videos and interesting stats about both Soler’s campaign and the dude below him here, check out what we had to say about them as the co-owners of KC’s single-season home run record and as the league’s leaders during their respective campaigns.
+To get more videos and interesting stats about both Soler’s campaign and the dude below him here, check out what we had to say about them as the co-owners of KC’s single-season home run record and as league leaders during their respective campaigns.

 Salvador Perez: 48 Home Runs in 2021

-Salvador Perez enjoyed four straight seasons of 20-plus homers for the Royals from 2015-18, but because of an injury and a pandemic, he didn’t get a chance to play a full season again until 2021.
-And boy, he certainly made the wait worthwhile, didn’t he?
+Salvador Perez enjoyed four straight seasons of 20-plus homers for the Royals from 2015-18.
+But because of an injury and a pandemic, he didn’t get a chance to play a full season again until 2021.
+And boy, he certainly made the wait worthwhile.

-The veteran backstop posted consecutive years of 27 homers and 80 RBI in 2017 and 2018, which were his career-high marks heading into 2021.
-Of course, he matched that number of dingers in just 302 plate appearances following the All-Star break this past year.
+The veteran backstop posted consecutive years of 27 homers and 80 RBI in 2017 and 2018, which were his career-high marks.
+Of course, he matched that number of dingers in just 302 plate appearances following the 2021 All-Star break.
 Similar to Soler, Perez saved his best power display for the end, slugging 22 of his 48 dingers in August and September.

-Salvy also absolutely raked against left-handed pitching.
+Salvy also raked against left-handed pitching.
 He slashed .302/.342/.640 with 18 homers and 36 RBI in just 184 plate appearances for that specific split.
-This performance has obviously helped him set the franchise record for a single season at catcher.
+This performance has obviously helped him set the franchise’s single-season home run record at catcher.

 Mike Moustakas: 38 Home Runs in 2017